 Features and Accessories

-When selecting an outdoor trampoline, consider the following features and accessories:
+When selecting an outdoor trampoline, check which of the following features and accessories it comes with.
+Some features can be brought separately.

 Enclosures and Safety Nets